Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/plan-your-set-up.md

 description: Get started with Amplitude and set up instrumentation.
 ---

+Welcome to Amplitude!
 This document walks you through each of the steps needed to successfully set up and get familiar with Amplitude basics.

-It's highly recommended to go through [What is Amplitude](../what-is-amplitude/) to get a high-level overview of Amplitude before proceeding with this document.
+Amplitude is an event-based analytics tool that tracks the behaviors of users based on in-product interactions and analyzes user behaviors in real-time.
+It's highly recommended to review [What is Amplitude](../what-is-amplitude/) for a high-level overview before proceeding.

 ## Send data

-An Amplitude Source is the location where you send your data from.
-It could be a mobile application, a website, or any other source of data.
-The data is then collected, processed, and analyzed by Amplitude to generate insights and reports about user behavior.
+Amplitude needs a data source to help you understand who your customers are and their behavior with your product.
 It's recommended to pick one source to start but you can always add more sources later.
+You can send data to Amplitude client-side, server-side, or through a third party.

-Here are two ways to send data to Amplitude:
+There are two main ways to send data into Amplitude:

-1. [import existing data](./#import-existing-data) if you have data stored elsewhere
+1. [Import existing data](./#import-existing-data) if you have data stored elsewhere
-2. [track data](./#track-product-data) using Amplitude SDKs and APIs if you are beginning from scratch
+2. [Track data](./#track-product-data) using Amplitude SDKs and APIs if you are beginning from scratch

-Don't forget to [validate your data](../../data/debugger/) after instrumentation.
+After your source is set up, use the [debugging guide](../../data/debugger/) to check your initial set up.

 ### Import existing data